pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>RSS</td>
     <td>Resident Set Size</td>
     <td>The amount of physical RAM currently occupied by a process.
-RSS counts only pages that are<br>
+RSS counts only pages<br>
-      resident in RAM, such as:
+      that are resident in RAM, such as:
       <ul>
         <li>Code (text) pages</li>
         <li>Heap</li>